bsc-pm/nanos6/README.md

 ### Obtaining statistics

-To enable collecting timing statistics, run the application with the `loader.variant` config set to `stats`.
+To enable collecting timing statistics, run the application with the `version.instrument` config set to `stats`.

 By default, the statistics are emitted standard error when the program ends.
 The output can be sent to a file through the `instrument.stats.output_file` config.